NikoBoi12/Portfolio/README.md

 Taught by a professional in the industry with over 10+ years of experience

 ## Languages
-Lua, LuaU, C#, Kivy, GDScript, SQL, Java, Python, CSS, HTML, and JavaScript
+Lua, LuaU, C#, Kivy, GDScript, SQL, Java, Python, CSS, HTML, and JavaScript (Examples avaliable upon request I just haven't added the examples just yet)

 ## 🤳 Connect with me: